edHelper.com

 By Colleen Messina

-1 Many of us love soft, white winter snow, but there are green things during Christmas, too.
-Green and prickly things, to be exact, but not just the Grinch!
-Bright Christmas trees, shiny holly, and mistletoe help to make the season cheery.
-Do Santa's elves have secret green thumbs?
-And how did decking our homes with these green, prickly things become a part of Christmas?
+1 Many of us think of white winter snow when we think of Christmas, but there are green things during the Christmas season, too.
+Green and prickly things, and not just the Grinch!
+Bright Christmas trees, shiny holly, and mistletoe help to make the season green and cheery.
+How did decking our homes with these green, prickly things become a part of Christmas?

-2 Christmas trees begin magically appearing in stores as early as October.
+2 Christmas trees begin appearing in stores as early as October.
 This is almost as mystifying as the many legends about their origins.
-One legend says that Saint Boniface, an English monk who started the Christian Church in France and Germany, started the Christmas tree tradition.
-It all began when he found a group of pagans who were gathered around an oak tree.
-Nearby, a cold child trembled with fear.
+One legend says that Saint Boniface, an English monk who spread Christianity into Germany, started the Christmas tree tradition in the 8th century.
+Other sources say that the tradition goes all the way back to ancient Egypt.
+Others give credit to the Chinese, Hebrews, or Romans.

 For the complete story with questions: click here for printable